arcege/workspaces/README.md

 This will place the ws.sh script in ~/.bash/ and ensure that the profile scripts source it, making a `ws` function available.

-It will also install a default configuration script in ~/workspaces/.ws.sh and a skeleton script in ~/workspaces/.skel.sh.
+It will also install a default hook script in ~/workspaces/.ws.sh and a skeleton script in ~/workspaces/.skel.sh.

 ### What to do with ~/workspace ###